Castlevania: Rondo of Ruin

 There is a trend among the various hack makers to use an existing game in the series to make an unofficial sequel to another game in the series.
-We've already covered a couple of these -- using Castlevania: Aria of Sorrow to make a sequel to Castlevania: Symphony of the Night in Castlevania: Dawn of Symphony or building a sequel to Castlevania: Harmony of Dissonance with the bones of Castlevania: Dawn of Sorrow in Castlevania: Dawn of Dissonance - A Juste Story Mode Hack.
+We've already covered a couple of these -- using Castlevaia: Aria of Sorrow to make a sequel to Castlevaia: Symphony of the Night in Castlevania: Dawn of Symphony or building a sequel to Castlevaia: Harmony of Dissonance with the bones of Castlevaia: Dawn of Sorrow in Castlevania: Dawn of Dissonance - A Juste Story Mode Hack.
 Well we can add another to the list with this hack of Castlevania: Portrait of Ruin: Castlevania: Rondo of Ruin.

 As the name would imply, this game is a sequel to the events of the Castlevania Dracula X: Rondo of Blood titles, coming five years after the events of Symphony of the Night.
 But instead of focusing on perennially beloved hero Alucard we instead get an adventure for Richter Belmont and a grown up Maria Renard.
 And it works, in large part because these two characters compliment each other and are fun to play with.

 Making a Richter/Maria hack out of Portrait of Ruin does make a fair bit of sense.
 That Nintendo DS game probably has the best bones of any game in the series, featuring an adventure that is tightly plotted but expansive enough to allow for a lot of exploration.
 Plus, it already had a two-character dynamic at work in the game, and Richter and Maria were already secret characters locked within the game (although that Maria was the child version).
 It makes a fair bit of sense to make them the primary heroes this time around, and that leads to a pretty solid adventure, all things considered.